-Salina and the surrounding areas are currently seeing a low but steady level of COVID-19 cases, hospitalizations, and deaths.
+Salina and the surrounding areas are currently seeing a high, sustained level of COVID-19 cases.
+Hospitalizations are at a high, sustained level.
 The Delta Variant of the virus that causes COVID-19 is a threat to Saline County and the surrounding areas.
 Failure to vaccinate is your biggest risk to getting seriously ill from the variant.
 Now is the time for continued diligence with public health guidance as we increase vaccinations in our community.
 In response to the COVID-19 public health emergency, SFHC has taken the following steps:

 We are encouraging the limitation of visitors to patient and essential caregivers only.

 Expanding our telephone and telemedicine services to allow for care to be done without a face-to-face visit.
 Talk to our staff about setting up a visit with a medical or behavioral health provider via the phone or on our new telemedicine platform!
 All you need is a smartphone or a webcam-enabled computer.